top of page

 Review of "A Christmas Carol" by Charles Dickens

-So, I did feel like Charles Dickens could have gone deeper into the reasons why Scrooge was such a hard person to deal with, but I understand that Charles Dickens had a simple point.
-While more detail might have been nice, I can see how it might obscure the one point he was trying to make and the effects it had on the character.
-It seemed. to me that Scrooge is just a man who was focused on making money instead of family, but I think what’s lost is that Scrooge seems to be a guy who deep down was a pretty decent person.
-Overall, it seems to me that the only thing that made him cold and distant was most likely some hard times.
-For instance, the fact that his fiancée left him because she thought that money meant more to him than a loving relationship and I think his fiancée misunderstood him as a person.
-I also think that seeing how Jacob Marley was Scrooge’s only friend, that loss must have made him feel lonelier than ever before.
+So, I did feel like Charles Dickens could have gone deeper into 3why Scrooge was such a hard person to deal with, but I understand that Charles Dickens had a simple point.
+While more detail might have been excellent, I can see how it might obscure the one fact he was trying to make and its effects on the character.
+It seemed. to me that Scrooge was just a man focused on making money instead of family, but I think what’s lost is that Scrooge appears to be a guy who, deep down, was a pretty decent person.
+Overall, it seems that the only thing that made him cold and distant was most likely some hard times.
+For instance, the fact that his fiancée left him because she thought that money meant more to him than a loving relationship, and I believe his fiancée misunderstood him as a person.
+I also think that seeing how Jacob Marley was Scrooge’s only friend, that loss must have made him feel lonelier than ever.

-There were a couple things that weren't super clear to me, which is again, where I think there could've been more detail.
-For instance, I finally understand what Scrooge does for a living because for the longest time, I couldn't figure out what he did, but now I understand that he would be something close to a loan officer for bank.
-That is the closest equivalent I can come to the position that Scrooge held, so I am not certain of that.
-And also, we are never told what Bob Cratchit’s youngest son suffers from, but if I had to take a guess, I would say it was a clubbed foot.
+Some things weren't clear to me, which is, again, where I think there could've been more detail.
+For instance, I finally understand what Scrooge does for a living because, for the longest time, I couldn't figure out what he did, but now I know that he would be something close to a loan officer for the bank.
+That is the closest equivalent I can come to the position that Scrooge held, so I am not sure of that.
+Also, we are never told what Bob Cratchit’s youngest son suffers from, but if I had to take a guess, I would say it was a clubbed foot.

 I did enjoy the ending.
-I am happy that Scrooge was able to learn from his travels with the spirits.
-I am also happy that in the end, Scrooge can spend Christmas with his family and show them that he was not as coldhearted as they thought he was.
+I am happy that Scrooge learned from his travels with the spirits.
+I am also pleased that, in the end, Scrooge can spend Christmas with his family and show them that he is not as coldhearted as they thought.
 I think the biggest thing I took away from the story is that it is better to give than to receive.
-At least that is the lesson that Charles Dickens meant to convey with this story.
+At least, that is the lesson that Charles Dickens meant to convey with this story.
 To anyone who has read the story, what do you think Charles Dicken's point with this story was?

 Recent Posts